 Dust baking soda on your furniture and carpets and leave it overnight.
 This will allow the baking soda to absorb the smoke smell and other unpleasant odors.
 Vacuum it up after a day thoroughly and if the smell is not completely eliminated, just repeat the process.
 You can also use scented baking soda if you like.

-Air purifiers have effective filtration systems that helps eliminate odors and irritants such as pollen and dust.
+Install air purifiers to keep indoor air fresh and clean.
+These devices have effective filtration systems that helps eliminate odors and irritants such as pollen and dust.
 It is a good idea to keep an air purifier in places where irritants are likely to accumulate such as the smoking room and garage.

+Use vinegar to remove smoke odor.
 Isn't it irritating when you put on your favorite clothes only to find out that they smell like cigarette smoke?
 But don’t worry, you can wear those fancy top and jeans again by steaming them using vinegar.
 In a tub of hot water, add 1 cup of vinegar then hang your clothes above the tub.
-The steam will help remove the smoke smell.
+The steam will help remove the stench.

-One surprising way to eliminate smoke smell is using charcoal.
-Just put bowls of charcoal around your room or inside your car and leave it for a couple of days.
-Charcoal will completely absorb the smoke smell.
+Use charcoal to eliminate smoke smell.
+Just put bowls of charcoal around your room or inside your car and leave them for a couple of days.
+Charcoal will completely absorb the pungent odor.

-You might be wondering why you should use vinegar to get rid of smoke smell when vinegar has a strong and distinct odor itself.
+Try apple cider vinegar.
+You might be wondering why you should use apple cider vinegar when it has a strong and distinct odor of its own.
 While it is true that vinegar does not have a very pleasant smell, its odor fades unlike that of smoke.
 Place bowls of vinegar around your house to let it absorb the odor.
 You can also use vinegar to clean windows, walls and furniture.